Hottest YouTubers in Hong Kong – 7 of the Most Popular

 The who: Jason (Big J) uploaded his first video in 2012, and his channel is mainly centred around game walkthroughs and Vlogs.
 He became the first YouTuber in Hong Kong to exceed 100 million views in 2015.

 The why: Jason’s first video garnered around 100,000 views.
-Later, he made a bet with netizens on the HKGolden forum that if his post gets 1001 comment, he would shoot a vlog with a face full of makeup and go in public, after this stunt his channel gained more traction.
+Later, he made a bet with netizens on the HKGolden forum that if his post gets 1001 comments, he would shoot a vlog with a face full of makeup and go in public, after these stunts, his channel gained more traction.
 His content mainly consists of Japanese culture, lifestyle and gaming.
+One of the hottest YouTube channels in Hong Kong.

 The why: Mira, who is fluent in Korean, will talk about aspects of Korea and Korean culture that are not commonly known.
-In the early stages of her YouTube career, her videos included Korean subtitles so that her Korean subscribers can understand her content, making them more inclusive.
+In the early stages of her YouTube career, her videos included Korean subtitles so that her Korean subscribed YouTubers can understand her content, making them more inclusive.
 In addition to interesting topics in Korea, Mira also likes to make travel and lifestyle vlogs covering her trips to Hong Kong, Taiwan, Japan and other places.
+When it comes to Asian lifestyle this is one of the hottest YouTube channels.

 The who: Joining all the way back in October 2013, Nikmatul Rosidah Dobson is an Indonesian who resides in Hong Kong with her Canadian husband and their three children.
 Most videos uploaded to the channel are about cooking mostly Indonesian dishes, though there are quite a few videos about the family and their life in general.